 Further, a minimum target of 150 women-owned businesses was set for the sample.
 This means that if 150 interviews were not reached when the final sample size was achieved, then additional interviews would be conducted to ensure the sample included 150 interviews with women-owned businesses.
 In Cambodia, this minimum was achieved naturally and no oversample was required.

-Based on these estimates, the target interview counts were allocated as shown below, which also shows the actual interview counts achieved from fieldwork:
+Based on these estimates, the sample targets were allocated as shown in the figure below, which also shows the actual counts achieved from fieldwork: